-We have compiled a list of questions and responses to address concerns that many students and staff will have.
+We have compiled a list of questions and responses to address concerns that many students and staff may have.
 If you have any further or particular concerns and would like to talk to someone, we have set up a dedicated helpline and email address for you to contact:

 0151 231 3153/54

 We will circulate immediate updates as they appear through our social media channels with the hashtag; #LJMUEU

 Will the University/UK remain as part of the Erasmus scheme?

 Will the tuition fees I have been quoted change now or in the future?

 Will I be able to access a tuition fee loan?

 I have committed to the University's study abroad scheme, will I still be able to travel and study in the EU?